 In this edition, the Sponge Guide has become directly editable online by the managing team!
 We start from the 231 species morphs and 2,152 images of sponges from the Caribbean region that were included in the 3rd edition and will be progressively correcting and updating taxonomical information and adding images and species.
 We will continue expanding the regions we’ve visited and cataloged to capture more of the geographic and habitat variation of these animals.

 Please notice the search features, detailed descriptions and notes, and many other features as you browse and explore the Sponge Guide, 4th Edition.

 Species of sponges differ in shape, color, texture.
 However, even individuals of the same species can differ in their appearance between geographic areas, and between habitats and through their growth.
 By providing numerous images covering the variation of most species, this guide helps both laymen and expert in the identification.

 Zea, S., Henkel, T.P., and Pawlik, J.R.
-2009.
+2024.
 The Sponge Guide: a picture guide to Caribbean sponges.
+4th Edition.
 Available online at www.spongeguide.org.
-Accessed on: 2013-12-12 .
+Accessed on: 2024-02-27 .